-- Students who are classed as Home students for fee purposes on an eligible HE course as defined at 3.2.
-This includes: - Full Time and Part-time students (studying at least 50 per cent of a full-time equivalent (FTE) course).
+- Students who are classed as Home\ students for fee purposes on an eligible HE course as defined at 3.2.
+This includes: - Full-time and part-time students (studying at least 50 per cent of a full-time equivalent (FTE) course).
 Any student whose disability (including physical and mental health) prevents them from studying at least 50 per cent of a full time course is eligible to apply to the BU Financial Support Fund provided they are studying for at least 25 per cent (30 credits) FTE.
-Students who are repeating study on a full time course are classed as full time students
+Students who are repeating study on a full time course are classed as full time students - Students on sandwich courses, including any periods of work placement - Students who are studying abroad as part of their BU course - Students from Scotland, Wales and Northern Ireland who are eligible for support from the appropriate devolved administration and are able to otherwise satisfy the eligibility conditions can apply for assistance from the BU Financial Support Fund.

-- Students on sandwich courses, including any periods of work placement - Students who are studying abroad as part of their BU course - NHS students eligible to apply for a means tested or non-means-tested bursary - Students from Scotland, Wales and Northern Ireland who are eligible for support from the appropriate devolved administration and are able to otherwise satisfy the eligibility conditions can apply for assistance from the BU Financial Support Fund.
-Undergraduate students who are classed as Home for fee purposes but are entitled to Tuition Fee Loan only (typically those with pre-settled status) are not eligible.
+\Undergraduate students who are classed as Home for fee purposes but are entitled to Tuition Fee Loan only (typically those with pre-settled status) are not eligible.